canevarolo/Lacoste_exam_2023_24/README.md

 The reason why there is a repository for each year is because requests, and so codes, change throughout the years.

 The files are developed in MatLab language, charged in .m .
-For any mistakes or add-ins, just open a pull request.
+For any mistakes or add-ins, just open a pull request or contact me.

 Files were originally written in italian, but some of them have been translated into english.